Compensation Policy – Guidance for landlords

 - discretionary payments (for time and trouble/distress and inconvenience)

-It should provide examples of mandatory payments which could include home loss, disturbance, improvements and payments under the Right to Repair scheme.
+It should provide examples of mandatory payments which could include home loss, disturbance, improvments and payments under the Right to Repair scheme.

 Quantifiable loss payments